 A Data Protection Officer shall guarantee compliance with regard to the use of Personal Data and the fulfilment of legal requirements.
-The appointment of a Data Protection Officer provides no direct advantages under Austrian law.
+The appointment of a Data Protection Officer provides no direct legal advantages under Austrian law.
+However, it might be - depending on the size and structure of an undertaking - most useful for an undertaking to designate a Data Protection Officer and provide him with the respective tasks and competences in order to safeguard the undertaking's compliance with data protection law.